voytech/tabulate/README.md

 - Exported data needs to be table-formatted.

-- You want to reuse table structure and apply it to many tabular file formats (excel, pdf)
+- You want to reuse table structure for many tabular file formats (excel, pdf)

-- You need to preserve consistent styling (e.g. same cell styles can be applied on both: xlsx and pdf files).
+- You need to preserve styles across different output files.

-- You want to add new styles or other attributes as long as they are not included in basic package.
+- You want to be able to implement own attributes.

-- You want to operate using extensible and type-safe API (DSL)
+- You want to use extensible and type-safe API (DSL)

 ### You should not use this library if: